AWeber Addon

 Accessing the WPForms Integrations settings

-Adding a new AWeber account integration to WPForms
+Adding new AWeber account for integration

 Next, you’ll see some instructions with a link labeled Click here to authorize.